chipzoller/hugo-clarity/README.md

 ### Custom CSS and JS

-You can add custom `.css` and `.js` files to override default behaviour and add new features.
+To minimize http requests per page, we would recommend loading css styles and javasript helpers in single bundles.
+That's one css file, and one javascript file.
+Using hugo minify functions, these files will be minified to optimize the size.

+Going by the above 👆🏻 reason, we recommend adding custom css and js via [this custom sass file](https://github.com/chipzoller/hugo-clarity/blob/master/assets/sass/_custom.sass) and [custom javascript file](https://github.com/chipzoller/hugo-clarity/blob/master/assets/js/_custom.js).

+However, sometimes you may need to load additional style or script files.
+In such cases, you can add custom `.css` and `.js` files by listing them in the `config.toml` file (see the snippet below).
 Similar to images, these paths should be relative to `static` directory.

 ```yaml
 [params]